Background of the Spanish Civil War: 19th century

-In 1868, popular uprisings led to the overthrow of Queen Isabella II of the House of Bourbon.
+In 1868, popular uprisings led to the overthrow of Queen Isabella II of the House of Bourbon and her replacement with Amadeo I of the House of Savoy.
 Two distinct factors led to the uprisings: a series of urban riots, and a liberal movement within the middle classes and the military (led by General Joan Prim), who were concerned about the ultra-conservatism of the monarchy.
-In 1873 Isabella's replacement, King Amadeo I of the House of Savoy, abdicated due to increasing political pressure, and the First Spanish Republic was proclaimed.
+In 1873 Amadeo I abdicated due to increasing political pressure and the First Spanish Republic was proclaimed.
 However, the intellectuals behind the Republic were powerless to prevent a descent into chaos.
-Uprisings were crushed by the military.
-The old monarchy returned with the restoration of the Bourbons in December 1874, as reform was deemed less important than peace and stability.
+Uprisings were crushed by the military, and eventually the Republic was overthrown by a coup d'état of General Arsenio Martínez Campos in 1874, leading to the restoration of the Bourbons under Alfonso XII.
 Despite the introduction of universal male suffrage in 1890, elections were controlled by local political bosses (caciques).

 The most traditionalist sectors of the political sphere systematically tried to prevent liberal reforms and to sustain the patrilineal monarchy.
 The Carlists – supporters of Infante Carlos and his descendants – fought to promote Spanish tradition and Catholicism against the liberalism of successive Spanish governments.
 The Carlists attempted to restore the historic liberties and broad regional autonomy granted to the Basque Country and Catalonia by their fueros (regional charters).
 At times they allied with nationalists (separate from the National Faction during the civil war itself), including during the Carlist Wars.

 Periodically, anarchism became popular among the working class, and was far stronger in Spain than anywhere else in Europe at the time.
 Anarchists were easily defeated in clashes with government forces.